Nedick/nextjs-moralis-nft-marketplace/README.md

 yarn global add moralis-admin-cli
 ```

-## 5. Setup your Moralis reverse proxy
+## 5. Setup your Moralis reverse proxy in Front-end repo

 > Optionally: On your server, click on "View Details" and then "Devchain Proxy Server" and follow the instructions.
 You'll want to use the `hardhat` connection.
 (This instruction is for legacy UI)